Train to Teach: Primary Entry requirements

 Take a look at our entry requirements to see if you could start your journey to becoming a qualified Primary teacher in one year!
 TIE seeks to recruit trainee primary teachers with the potential to become outstanding.
 As an Institute of Education, we’re 100% committed to supporting you on your individual journey to ‘Outstanding’.

 You should make your application via the DfE website, search for NIoT@Trinity Institute of Education – code 1YF.
 If you meet the entry requirements, we will invite you to an interview with our TIE panel.
 Take a look at our Apply Now page for a step-by-step guide on making your application.

 - an honours degree at class 2:2 or above (or an equivalent qualification) in any subject

 - GCSEs at grade C/4 or above in Mathematics, English Language and Science

 - Applicants with overseas qualifications are welcome provided your qualifications are equivalent.

-- excellent knowledge in your chosen subject
+- excellent knowledge in your chosen phase

 - an appreciation of education-related issues